Where are you located? Directions?

 Once you have reviewed the job announcement and you are ready to complete a Placer County Superior Court job application you should:

-- Read and follow the application instructions carefully.
+- Read and follow the online instructions carefully.

 - Indicate the position you are applying for.